Contact Us

 Applicants for this visa must have a job offer from a US employer.
 The position must require an advanced degree — a bachelor’s degree or its equivalent plus at least 5 years of post-bachelor’s progressive work experience in the field.

-A person applying for an EB-2 visa on the grounds of exceptional ability must show evidence.
-This includes official academic records, letters from current and former employees documenting at least 10 years of full-time experience in the field, recognition for an applicant’s achievements by government entities and professional associations, etc.
+A person applying for a EB‑2 visa on the ground of exceptional ability must show evidence of such.
+This includes official academic record, letters from current and former employees documenting at least 10 years of full-time experience in the field, recognition for an applicant’s achievements by government entities and professional associations, etc.

-The employers provide annual reports, federal income tax returns, or audited financial statements to demonstrate their ability to pay.
+To demonstrate their ability to pay, the employers provide annual reports, federal income tax returns, or audited financial statements.

 In some cases, EB-2 visa candidates can apply for an exemption from the job offer and labour certification requirements.
 For that, they need to apply for the National Interest Waiver.
 It is granted to workers whose transfer to the country has national importance and is beneficial to the USA.